DJCordhose/ux-by-tfjs/README.md

 # ux-by-tfjs

-Online Demo: http://djcordhose.github.io/ux-by-tfjs/dist (might be hard to find your way along, you need to click the buttons on top in the right order, will add a video explaining or improve UX)
+Online Demo: http://djcordhose.github.io/ux-by-tfjs/dist (watch https://youtu.be/kZ8sXFIJQyg to get an idea how to use)

 Project: https://github.com/DJCordhose/ux-by-tfjs